Skip to main content

 SAPO: Secure Automated Prompt Optimization via Multi-Agent Collaboration

-Emmanuel Aboah Boateng (None), Zachary Johnson (Microsoft), Tian Xia (Microsoft), Sarah Zhang (None), Aidan Jay (Microsoft), Junyao Feng (Microsoft), Aditya Mate (Microsoft), Ehi Nosakhare (Microsoft)
+Emmanuel Aboah Boateng (DoorDash), Zachary Johnson (Microsoft), Tian Xia (Microsoft), Sarah Zhang (Amazon), Aidan Jay (Microsoft), Junyao Feng (Microsoft), Aditya Mate (Microsoft), Ehi Nosakhare (Microsoft)

 Security & Privacy Architectural Patterns & Composition